lennier1/yahoogroups-auto-list-joiner/README.md

 1. You'll need a computer with Google Chrome installed and sufficient privileges to install "unpacked" Chrome extensions.
 2. Make a [new Yahoo account](https://login.yahoo.com/account/create) to be used for the archiving.
 Don't put in any personal information as you'll be giving control of this account to Archive Team.
 Please avoid using temporary email providers for the email - we lost access to over 55,000 groups when Yahoo detected this and banned our accounts.
 GMail, Outlook, Mail.com, or Yahoo emails seem to work fine, or you can create a new Yahoo Mail when making the account (although this needs phone verification).
-3. You now need to tell us the username and password for your account for help with tracking joined groups.
-Please submit it using [this google form](https://docs.google.com/forms/d/e/1FAIpQLSdh6wxiTbpmoMY-RIFXHPo3XV8gR8VqFS6tz4hhRcnpMR6esA/viewform?usp=sf_link)

 ### Setup and Installation

-1. [Download the extension zip](https://github.com/lennier1/yahoogroups-joiner/archive/master.zip) file, and unzip somewhere.
+1. [Download the extension zip](https://github.com/lennier1/yahoogroups-auto-list-joiner/archive/master.zip) file, and unzip somewhere.
 2. In Chrome, go to the URL `chrome://extensions`.
 3. In the top-right corner, enable *Developer Mode* using the toggle.
 4. In the top-left corner, choose *Load Unpacked Extension*.